Highly Capable Services

 - Equitable access.
 Ability and talent are equally distributed, opportunity is not.
 All students, regardless of race, income, culture, special needs, or support program, have the potential to qualify for advanced learning services when given equitable opportunity with culturally and linguistically accessible instruments and an unbiased qualification system.

-Director of Accelerated Models and Programs
+Assistant Director of Accelerated Models and Programs

 Instructional Support Specialist